yuriytkach/stream-39-demo-app-spring-security/README.md

-# Demo Project for Online Stream #39 - Spring Security
+# Demo Project for Online Stream #39-40 - Spring Security
-Demo project for online YouTube stream #39 about Spring Security
+Demo project for online YouTube stream #39 and #40 about Spring Security

 ## Access to Online Stream on YouTube